-01. Take your leftover ribs out of the fridge or freezer.
-If you want to heat frozen ribs in the oven, thaw them completely first.
+- Take your leftover ribs out of the fridge or freezer.
+If you want to heat frozen ribs in the oven, thaw them thoroughly first.

 Leave them to sit on the counter until they are at room temperature.
 If you want to reheat BBQ ribs, brush a good amount of barbeque sauce all over your ribs.

-03. Wrap your ribs in two layers of foil.
-This will seal the ribs and prevent them from drying out or burning in the oven.
+- Wrap your ribs in two layers of foil.
+It will seal the ribs and prevent them from drying out or burning in the oven.

-Furthermore, many kinds of barbecue sauces have lots of sugar in them which means they tend to burn when reheating.
+Furthermore, many kinds of barbecue sauces have lots of sugar, which means they tend to burn when reheating.
 Covering your ribs during the process will stop any burning, so you get a rich caramelized glaze on your ribs instead.

-04. Put the covered ribs in a baking pan and heat them for around 20-30 minutes.
+- Put the covered ribs in a baking pan and heat them for around 20-30 minutes.
 How long to reheat ribs in the oven depends on what the power of your oven is.
-Knowing how long to reheat ribs in the oven needs a bit of guesswork so keep checking on your ribs.
+Knowing how long to reheat ribs in the oven needs a bit of guesswork, so keep checking on your ribs.